Country Guide: Slovakia

 Household Goods and Personal Effects

-- Detailed valued inventory list in Slovak and English, dated and signed by shipper
+- Detailed valued inventory list in Slovak and English, dated, and signed by the owner of the goods

-- Slovak Residence Permit or application / Bank Guarantee / cash deposit
+- Slovak residence permit or application / bank guarantee / cash deposit (foreign citizens / EU citizens)

-- Letter of Employment (must include shipper’s date of birth and Passport number)
+- Letter of employment (must include the owner of the goods date of birth and passport number) (foreign citizens / EU citizens)

-- Accreditation Card (from the Ministry of Foreign Affairs) or confirmation from the Embassy of accreditation
+- Accreditation card (from the Ministry of Foreign Affairs) or confirmation from the embassy of accreditation (diplomats)

 - Detailed inventory list must include the brand name and the serial numbers of electronic items.